 Most landlords and letting agents will conduct a credit check on protective tenants.
 If the credit report shows the tenant is elevated risk, then the prospective tenant has other options.

 With COVID-19, many of us have been impacted, and that includes our finances.
-Landlords are encouraged to explore other avenues with a tenant who has failed a credit check.
+As a result, landlords are encouraged to explore other avenues with a tenant who has failed a check.

 There are other options, and they may offer protection for the landlord should things go wrong.